 Watch this video to see how communities in Ghana are reaping benefits from engaging the people in sustainable forest management practices.
 This video is first of a series launched by the Bank that explores forests and livelihoods in Africa.

-Over the past 25 years, the GEF has funded more than 380 forest-related projects, with US$2.1 billion invested leveraging an additional US$9.5 billion for sustainable forestry.
+Over the past 25 years, the GEF has funded more than 380 forest-related projects, with $2.1 billion invested leveraging an additional $9.5 billion for sustainable forestry.